CORONAVIRUS (COVID-19) - LATEST UPDATE

 Care at Moatfield Surgery

-Our objective over the coming weeks and months is to look after you and your families in the best way possible, given the circumstances.
+Our objective over the coming months is to look after you and your families in the best way possible, given the circumstances.
 We also have to protect our staff and their health and ability to provide a service for you.
-We have been instructed to minimize footfall into GP surgeries, aid social distancing and prepare for the next few weeks and months.
+We have been instructed to utilise remote consultations (telephone and video) in GP surgeries where it is appropriate, aid social distancing and prepare for the winter months.
+Everything we do is now taking longer and to keep everybody safe our appointment system has been adapted to reduce the number of people waiting in the surgery for a face-to-face appointment at any given time.
 Please be patient with us.
 The NHS has never faced such a challenge.

 Our appointment system